Keisean Henderson

-Keisean Henderson (born October 21, 2007) is an American college football quarterback.
+Keisean Henderson (born October 21, 2007) is an American college football quarterback for the Houston Cougars.

 Career

-Henderson attends Legacy the School of Sport Sciences in Spring, Texas.
+Henderson attended Legacy the School of Sport Sciences in Spring, Texas.
 He played wide receiver his freshman year in 2022 and had 74 receptions for 1,135 yards and 14 touchdowns.
 As a sophomore he switched to quarterback and completed 90 of 142 passes for 1,574 yards and 21 touchdowns over eight games.
 As a junior, he passed for 2,689 yards and 25 touchdowns.
 Henderson played in the 2025 Navy All-American Bowl, where he was named the MVP of the game after completing three of five passes for 146 yards and a touchdown.

-A five-star recruit, Henderson is one of the top quarterback and overall recruits in the 2026 class.
-He is committed to the University of Houston to play college football.
+A five-star recruit, Henderson was one of the top quarterback and overall recruits in the 2026 class.
+He committed to the University of Houston to play college football.